The Language of Business

 We offer graduate study and an undergraduate concentration to give students the technical skills and industry knowledge to enter accounting careers or to enhance current credentials.
 Job paths include accountant (tax, management, financial, investment), auditor, analyst and more.

 Our outstanding faculty also teach the business acumen and professional polish needed to assume leadership positions—and not just in public accounting firms.
 Our graduates can be found in corporate America, private industry, government and nonprofit organizations.

 We welcome you to explore our programs, faculty and options for study.
 Feel free to contact us with questions or for further information.

 Graduate Student Life & Advising: (651) 962-4200 (ask for an academic adviser)

-Graduate students in either the Full-time or Evening UST MBA programs may choose to specialize in Accounting.
+Graduate students in either the Full-time Flex MBA or Part-time Flex MBA programs may choose to specialize in Accounting.
 This combination gives students the solid business education of an MBA as well as advanced skills in the accounting profession.

 Another graduate option is the MS Degree in Accountancy that provides students with a fast-track course to a career in accounting.
 Designed for those with an undergraduate accounting major, this program provides students with the added credential of a graduate degree while meeting the 150-hour requirement as mandated by the Minnesota Board of Accountancy.